On efficient approximation of quadratic irrationals, signed Chebyshev polynomials and Householder's method: Introduction

-Galois' theorem has been extended to the setting of complex numbers in \cite{GGR}.
-In Section 4, we show that for continued fractions of the form \eqref{sn}, the following decimations of the sequence of convergents,
+Galois' theorem has been extended to the setting of complex numbers in \cite{GGR}, where \eqref{eq:sn} was shown to hold, under additional conditions.
+In \cref{sec:sec4}, we show that for continued fractions of the form \eqref{eq:sn}, the following decimations of the sequence of convergents,

 are signed Chebyshev sequences.
-In Section 5, we show that these sequences of convergents can also be obtained by a Householder method.
+In \cref{sec:sec5}, we show that these sequences of convergents can also be obtained by iterating a Householder method.